SECURITIES AND EXCHANGE COMMISSION

 Additional Information and Where to Find It

-This communication may be deemed solicitation material in respect of the proposed acquisition of Cardtronics plc ("Cardtronics") by NCR Corporation.
-This communication does not constitute a solicitation of any vote or approval.
-In connection with the proposed transaction, Cardtronics plans to file with the SEC and mail or otherwise provide to its shareholders a proxy statement regarding the proposed transaction.
+This Form 8-K may be deemed solicitation material in respect of the proposed acquisition of Cardtronics by NCR Corporation (“NCR”).
+This Form 8-K does not constitute a solicitation of any vote or approval.
+In connection with the proposed transaction, Cardtronics has filed with the Securities and Exchange Commission (the “SEC”) a definitive proxy statement regarding the proposed transaction on March 30, 2021 (the “Definitive Proxy Statement”), and Cardtronics commenced mailing the Definitive Proxy Statement to its shareholders on or about April 1, 2021.
 Cardtronics may also file other documents with the SEC regarding the proposed transaction.
 This document is not a substitute for the proxy statement or any other document that may be filed by Cardtronics with the SEC.

 BEFORE MAKING ANY VOTING DECISION, CARDTRONICS’ SHAREHOLDERS ARE URGED TO READ THE PROXY STATEMENT IN ITS ENTIRETY WHEN IT BECOMES AVAILABLE AND ANY OTHER DOCUMENTS FILED BY CARDTRONICS WITH THE SEC IN CONNECTION WITH THE PROPOSED TRANSACTION OR INCORPORATED BY REFERENCE THEREIN BEFORE MAKING ANY VOTING OR INVESTMENT DECISION WITH RESPECT TO THE PROPOSED TRANSACTION BECAUSE THEY CONTAIN IMPORTANT INFORMATION ABOUT THE PROPOSED TRANSACTION AND THE PARTIES TO THE PROPOSED TRANSACTION.

-Any vote in respect of resolutions to be proposed at Cardtronics shareholder meetings to approve the proposed transaction, the scheme of arrangement or related matters, or other responses in relation to the proposed transaction, should be made only on the basis of the information contained in Cardtronics' proxy statement (including the scheme documentation), including the information incorporated by reference therein.
+Any vote in respect of resolutions to be proposed at Cardtronics’ shareholder meetings to approve the proposed transaction, the scheme of arrangement or related matters, or other responses in relation to the proposed transaction, should be made only on the basis of the information contained in Cardtronics’ proxy statement (including the scheme documentation).
 Shareholders may obtain a free copy of the proxy statement and other documents Cardtronics files with the SEC (when available) through the website maintained by the SEC at www.sec.gov.
 Cardtronics makes available free of charge on its investor relations website at ir.cardtronics.com copies of materials it files with, or furnishes to, the SEC.

 No Offer or Solicitation